aoandrew/CollectivistCapital/README.md

 We need a different way forward.

 The alternative to a pyramid structure of equity and wealth distribution for employees to startup would be a series of tiers?
-Rectangles of increasing size.
-(A parallelogram if you're viewing it at the right distance.).
-This would amount to tiers of equity earned at equal rates by all employees at those tiers.
+Stacked rectangles, each rectangle would equate to tiers of equity earned at equal rates by employees at those tiers.

 Imagine the following scenario: <br >
 1% each for the first round of employees (20 employees) = 20% <br >